viamrobotics/docs/docs/how-tos/deploy-ml.md

 {{% expand "Just testing and want a dataset to get started with?
 Click here." %}}

-We have two datasets you can use for testing, one with shapes and the other wise a wooden figure:
+We have two datasets you can use for testing, one with shapes and the other with a wooden figure:

 {{<imgproc src="/tutorials/data-management/shapes-dataset.png" resize="1200x" declaredimensions=true style="max-width:400px" alt="The shapes dataset." class="imgzoom fill aligncenter">}}